riteshpanjwani/metabaseutils/README.md

 ## Installation

-metabaseutils can be installed using pip
+metabaseutils can be installed using pip (TODO)

 ```
 pip install metabaseutils